-Academic Support Teachers (AS)
+Academic Support Teachers

-St Cecelia Catholic School has two full-time certified academic support teachers to assist our students with diagnosed learning disabilities.
-Students have a Student Support Plan (SSP) listing specific accommodations to be implemented in order to ensure a student's success.
-The Student Support Plan is reviewed annually with the academic support teacher, classroom teacher, and the student's parent.
-The academic support teachers work closely with the classroom teachers and parents to provide a unified team of support for each student.
-Depending on the needs of the individual student these teachers may meet with them individually or in small groups in the Academic Support Room or in the regular classroom setting.
+St Cecelia Catholic School has two full-time certified resource teachers to assist our students with diagnosed learning disabilities.
+Students have a Student Support Plan listing specific accommodations to be implemented in order to ensure a student's success.
+The Student Support Plan is reviewed annually with the resource teacher, classroom teacher, and the student's parent.
+The Resource teachers work closely with the classroom teachers and parents to provide a unified team of support for each student.
+Depending on the needs of the individual student these teachers may meet with them individually or in small groups in the Resource Room or in the regular classroom setting.